Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Oracle Decision Problems and the Close Hadamard Problem

-solves the Deutsch-Jozsa oracle decision problem employing logical states encoded in the infinite-dimensional Hilbert space of the harmonic oscillator~\cite{AHS09,AHS11}.
+the Deutsch--Jozsa oracle decision problem employing logical states encoded in the infinite-dimensional Hilbert space of the harmonic oscillator~\cite{AHS09,AHS12}.
 In this case, $\Psi(x)$ is a square-integrable function of the continuous position~$x$.

 A key aspect of the approach is the physical accessibility of the harmonic oscillator ground state and the availability of linear and quadratic operators that enable us to prepare the logical input state $\left|\Psi_0\right\rangle$.
 Additionally, the operators $\op{R}$ and $\op{R}^\dag$ identified in Fig.~\ref{fig:SVDJCircuit} are the easily implementable continuous Fourier transform and its inverse.
 The oracle information is encoded in the logical state by the unitary operator~\cite{AHS09} where the $z_i$ are the bits of the unknown string given in oracle decision problem Definition 1.